top of page

 Above and Beyond

-You can allocate extra funds to your payoff if you want to create an even speedier timeline.
+If you want to create an even faster timeline, allocate any extra funds to your payoff.
 For the process to work as fast as possible, put any additional funds toward ONE debt, not a little bit to each.

-Example: If you have an extra $240 one month, put it all toward your #1 debt, not $60 toward each.
+Example: If you have an extra $240 one month, put it all toward your number one debt, not $60 toward each.

 The Bottom Line